HadrienG2/crofiler/README.md

 option.

-Then, in your build directory, run `crofiler` as you would run `make` or `ninja`, and a TUI wizard will walk you through the remaining steps.
+Then, in your build directory, run `crofiler` as you would run `make` or `ninja`, and a TUI wizard will walk you through the next steps.
 If you find any message or interaction to be hard to understand, please report this as a bug.

 Also, please note that due to the technical constraints of textual user